 During the academic year students may take advantage of employment opportunities within the Faculty of Music: orchestra manager/librarians, house managers, cloakroom attendants, ushers, library assistants, occasional office assistance.
-Requests for student musicians for events within the University and outside are also posted.
-Details are available in the Office of the Associate Dean.
+Requests for student musicians for events within the University and outside are posted on Blackboard.
 The Career Centre is another great resource for seeking employment.